 LB 400 was advanced to General File as amended.
-The bill remains on General File.
+LB 400 was indefinitely postponed with the end of the legislative session on April 18, 2018.

-LB 535 (Hughes) Change requirements for instruments and statements filed with the register of deeds total consideration attributable to factors other than the purchase of the real estate itself, and other factors which may influence the transaction.
+LB 535 (Hughes) Change requirements for instruments and statements filed with the register of deeds

-A grantee or purchaser of an oil, gas or mineral lease would not be required to file with the register of deeds a statement that may contain any information contained in the deed, memorandum of contract, or land contract, the total consideration paid, the amount of the
+A grantee or purchaser of an oil, gas or mineral lease would not be required to file with the register of deeds a statement that may contain any information contained in the deed, memorandum of contract, or land contract, the total consideration paid, the amount of the total consideration attributable to factors other than the purchase of the real estate itself, and other factors which may influence the transaction.